 Right now there are a lot of new and exciting marketing technologies at our fingertips, but with the never-ending options, it sometimes feels like navigating a transit map.
 Whether you jump in as an early adopter or ease into new technologies, the key is to understand these marketing technologies personally so you can advise your company on how it can work for you professionally.
 Right now, I am exploring wearables.
-It worked out well that I won a Fitbit at the Frost and Sullivan conference.

 Any final marketing insights or observations?

 I am seeing a strong shift toward influencer marketing.
 Developing content with influencers has become a standard best practice for your content marketing and social media efforts.
 You may be asking: what is influencer marketing?
 Influence marketing is when a company works with key influencers to co-write content and the influencers would share that content with their networks.
 A great example is our data center eBook I mentioned earlier and LinkedIn’s Sophisticated Marketer’s Guide.
 In this series of guides, LinkedIn has created guides for content marketing and thought leadership.
 The influencers who co-create content for guides share the content online with their communities.
 Influencer marketing has become a more effective method for reaching a company’s target audiences at a more affordable price than advertising.

 Speaking of advertising, advertising is not dead.
 It has just evolved, in large part because of digital marketing.
 According to a recent report, social media has captured a quarter of all digital ad spending.